siphonjs/siphon/README.md

 Using Siphon is simple!
 Require, invoke, then chain as many methods as you'd like.
 The only required methods are .get, .find and .run().

+### .cheerio

+Parameter: `function`

+Callback for all cheerio logic that we feed with HTML string

 ### .get

 Parameter: `string OR array of strings`